ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Furthermore, we are motivated to critically reflect and triple-check everything.

-Finally, the questions and feedback from students can highlight important gaps or bring new perspective.
+Finally, questions and feedback from students can highlight important gaps or bring new perspective.

 ## References and additional sources
 [Learning How To Learn](https://www.coursera.org/learn/learning-how-to-learn)